|

 system, and if they can’t then the public are referred to the “no win – no

 fee” scheme.
-The Justice Secretary said "it cannot be right that the
+The Justice Secretary said "it cannot be right that

-isn’t going to subsidise it any more.
+government isn’t going to subsidise it any more.

-government.
-Perhaps I’m sickening for something… However….
+with the government.
+Perhaps I’m sickening for

-justice system…?
+to use the justice system…?

 |